Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Dynamical model

 We consider two prescriptions for the dimensionless spin parameter $\chi_{\rm 1g}\in[0,1]$ of ``first-generation'' BHs (i.e., those formed by stellar collapse).
 Some stellar models favor low natal spins for first generation BHs~\cite{Fuller:2019sxi}, but we opt to keep this parameter as an input, especially because individual spins are difficult to measure and strongly constrain with current GW observatories~\cite{LIGOScientific:2021djp,Callister:2022qwb}.
 One option is a monochromatic (delta function) distribution at a given $\chi_{\rm 1g}$; we also consider another simple option, i.e., a uniform distribution in the range $[0,\chi_{\rm 1g}]$.
 It is possible to modify the source code to include different distributions for the spin of 1g BHs.

 Whenever the spins $\boldsymbol{\chi}$ of BHs in a binary are nonzero, we randomize their orientations by sampling $\boldsymbol{\chi}\cdot\boldsymbol{L}/|\boldsymbol{L}|\equiv\cos\theta$ uniformly in $[-1,1]$.
 Here, $\boldsymbol{L}$ stands for the orbital angular momentum of the BBH, and $|\boldsymbol{L}|$ denotes its magnitude.
 The relative angle $\Delta\phi$ between the spin projections in the orbital plane is sampled uniformly in $[0,2\pi]$.
 Since the spins can undergo precession as the BBH goes through the inspiral, we assume the angles to be defined at the last stable circular orbit, just before the final plunge and coalescence of the binary.
 However, since an initially isotropic distribution evolves to an isotropic distribution~\cite{Schnittman:2004vq,Kesden:2014sla,Gerosa:2015tea}, the frequency at which these angles are defined does not really matter.
+It is possible for the user to alter these choices by modifying the function {\tt sample$\_$angles()} in the {\tt functions2.py} file for a nonisotropic sampling of the spin directions (such as clusters with a disklike geometry, that tend to have a preferred orientation in space~\cite{Santini:2023ukl}).

-After the merger of two BHs, we compute the spin of the merger product---as well as other parameters, such as the GW-induced recoil and remnant mass---with the {\tt precession} code~\cite{Gerosa:2016sys}.
+After the merger of two BHs, we compute the spin of the merger product (as well as other parameters, such as the GW-induced recoil and remnant mass) with fitting formulas implemented in the {\tt precession} code~\cite{Gerosa:2016sys,Gerosa:2023xsx}.
+Those formulas are fitted to numerical relativity simulations of merging BBHs and based on Refs.~\cite{Campanelli:2007ew,Gonzalez:2006md,Lousto:2007db,Lousto:2012su,Lousto:2012gt,Gonzalez:2007hi} for the GW recoil, Ref.~\cite{Barausse:2012qz} for the final mass, and Ref.~\cite{Barausse:2009uz} for the final spin.